aws-samples/bedrock-genai-workshop/README.md

 cd bedrock-genai-workshop
 ```

-You're now ready to explore the lab notebooks!
-Start with [00_Intro/bedrock_boto3_setup.ipynb](00_Intro/bedrock_boto3_setup.ipynb) for details on how to install the Bedrock SDKs, create a client, and start calling the APIs from Python.

 ## Content

 This repository contains notebook examples for the Bedrock Architecture Patterns workshop.
 The notebooks are organised by module as follows: